Povstalec/StargateJourney/computercraft/stargate_interface.md

 1. `boolean` Whether the Stargate has an active connection.

 **Usage**
-- Checks whether the Stargate is connected
+- Check whether the Stargate is connected
 ```lua
 local isConnected = interface.isStargateConnected()
 if isConnected then